My Southern California Seed Schedule- Zone 10b

 Last December brought some refreshing rain.
 One of my favorite things to do is watch all the delicious greens dripping in raindrops.
 This time of year I usually start immersing myself in seed catalogs and planning the Spring garden.
 Most of the gardening tasks involve cleaning and ordering.
 Last year I did start my pansies inside during this month, and they performed so well for Spring that I decided I would do it again.

-Things to do in garden:
+Things to do for the garden

 Read Things to Consider When Buying a Fruit Tree and look at local nurseries for bare root fruit trees and roses.
 It’s time!